homiedopie/beberlei.de/2012/08/11/oop_business_applications__trying_to_escape_the_mess.rst

 projects don't make us happy at the end of the day and we have to show ourselves that we can do better.

-I enjoy writing business applications much more, but they are also much more difficult to get right in both social and technical dimensions.
+I enjoy writing business applications more than libraries, but they are also much more difficult to get right in both social and technical dimensions.
 One motivational driver of `my open source activities
 <https://github.com/beberlei>`_ always was to simplify the technical dimension
 of OOP business applications.